chocolateboy/uncommonjs/README.md

 # CAVEATS

-- By default, `require` is defined but not implemented (it throws an exception): check the required modules to ensure they don't use it
+- By default, `require` is defined but not implemented (it throws an exception): check the required modules to ensure they don't use it.
-- `__filename` and `__dirname` are not supported
+- `__filename` and `__dirname` are not supported.
-- Pin the versions of the required modules to avoid being caught out if they update their dependencies
+- Pin the versions of required modules to avoid being caught out if they update their dependencies.
 - Unless a compatible [`require`](#require) has been [defined](#modulerequire),
-  load UMD bundles which use `require` **before** this shim, otherwise it will mislead them into thinking it's a real CommonJS environment
+  load UMD bundles which use `require` **before** this shim, otherwise it will mislead them into thinking it's a real CommonJS environment.
+- Check the assigned export names as they may not always match the declared names even if there are no conflicts.
+Some bundlers (e.g. tsc) [initialize][tsc] exports to `undefined`, which causes the assigned names to be suffixed.

 ## Scope